Condenser Coil Maintenance:

 - The first picture above is a standard Carrier unit and what it looks like before cleaning.

-- Above, the second picture shows the panel has been removed showing the dirty coil and a bird’s nest that has found a home!
+- In the second picture above, you can see where the panel has been removed.
+You can see the dirty coil and a bird’s nest that has found a home!

 - Lastly, the third picture above shows a dirty coil up close.